SoftengPoliTo/generate-ci/README.md

 ## Testing

-We use [insta] (https://insta.rs), a library of snapshots tests for Rust.
+We use [insta] (https://insta.rs), a library of snapshots tests for Rust, as integration tests.
 To run tests, launch the following command:

 ``` sh